Los Angeles Wage & Hour Violation Lawyers

 Tragically, we have seen many employers agree to pay the minimum wage on paper, but in reality, they pay their workers far less.
 This is a social justice issue because employers often cut corners when it comes to the employees they see as most vulnerable, whether because of their gender, ethnicity, language, or even immigration status.
 All California workers have rights.
 Holding employers accountable for taking advantage of vulnerable workers is just one way we try to create a more equal economy that reclaims power for workers.

-This is why you need our knowledgeable employment lawyers at King & Siegel LLP to aggressively fight for your rights.
-If this sounds familiar to you, you should contact our experienced wage and hour violation attorneys immediately.
+This is why you need our knowledgeable Los Angeles wage and hour violations lawyers at King & Siegel LLP to aggressively fight for your rights.
+If this sounds familiar to you, you should contact our experienced Los Angeles wage and hour violation attorneys immediately.
 In California, the California Labor Code provides numerous productions on top of those provided by the Fair Labor Standards Act (FLSA).

 Contact us now at (213) 214-3757 when you are seeking real answers to all your questions regarding wage and hour violations.